Join Here | Log In

 Guillain-Barré syndrome and vaccines:

-Instead, you can search the VAERS database for the information yourself.
+I know this is a touchy topic, and I want to encourage you to search the VAERS database for the information yourself.
 The VAERS database contains reports from doctors and people in the United States who have reacted to any vaccine.
-The database interface is not intuitive, so be sure to read the directions.
-Additionally, you will need to limit your search to a specific vaccine manufacturer and specific diagnoses because you will get an error message if the results are for more than 10,000 events.
 Specific search terms related to paralysis, demyelination, autoimmune reactions, or Guillain-Barre hospitalizations will give you the best results.
-Keep in mind that correlation doesn’t automatically mean causation.

-• An adenovirus vaccine given to military personnel starting in 2011 reported Guillain Barre as an adverse event.[ref]
+• An adenovirus vaccine given to military personnel starting in 2011 reported Guillain-Barré as an adverse event.[ref]

 • Historically, flu vaccines have been linked to GBS.
 More recent flu vaccines, though, might increase the cases of GBS by 1 case in 1,000,000 vaccines administered.[ref][ref]